 Washington 72, New York Giants 41; Nov.
 27, 1966

-Touchdowns, turnovers and titanic scoring — this game had it all.
-Washington jumped out to a 13-0 lead after the first quarter and never looked back, adding 21 in the second, 14 in the third and 24 more in the fourth.
+Touchdowns, turnovers and titanic scoring — the highest-scoring NFL game of all time had it all.
+Washington jumped out to a 13-0 lead after the first quarter and never looked back, adding 21 more before halftime, 14 in the third quarter and 24 more in the fourth.
 Already holding a 69-41 lead in the closing seconds of the game, a 29-yard Charlie Gogolak field goal finally topped things off.
 Believe it or not, no team amassed more than 400 total yards.
 There were eight turnovers on the day and Washington returned two of the Giants’ six for touchdowns.
 Sonny Jurgensen completed 10-of-16 passes for 145 yards and three touchdowns for Washington, which scored four more TDs on the ground.

 Highest-Scoring Regular Season Game of the 21st Century: